 Diane Arbus, Identical twins, Roselle, NJ 1966 (archives.evergreen.edu)

-July 7, 2018 will mark the eleventh anniversary of John Szarkowski's death and I thought it fitting to look at his contribution to photography, specifically how this single exhibition shaped what we now know as street photography.
+July 7, 2018 marked the eleventh anniversary of John Szarkowski's death and I thought it fitting to look at his contribution to photography, specifically how this single exhibition shaped what we now know as street photography.

 Fifty years ago the "New Documents" exhibition closed at the Museum of Modern Art in New York.
 The show featured ninety-four prints by three relatively unknown photographers; Diane Arbus, Lee Friedlander and Garry Winogrand.
 The exhibit was a landmark event for modern photography.
 The show, curated by John Szarkowski, the director of photography at the museum, inextricably linked the three photographers together and made their careers.
 The new student of photography should understand that at that time, except for the work of a handful of photographers, most museums did not have photography collections or departments.
 The photographs of Ansel Adams, Edward Steichen, Alfred Stieglitz and Edward Weston represent the type of work that did exist, if at all, in a museum.
 Few photography galleries existed.
 For the most part, photography was photography, not art.
 Because it was a mechanical process and perceived to be "easy" by most, easier than painting anyway, it was not taken seriously.
 One could argue that Szarkowski single-handedly changed that whole notion with this one exhibit.
 It took some time to take root, but "New Documents" set the movement in motion.